cartheur/M6809-AeonOS9/tools/README.md

 ### nitros9project.zip

-The full set of disks (the result of running "make dskcopy" from the source) can be found in the "disks" folder.
+The full set of disks (the result of running `make dskcopy` from the source) can be found in the "disks" folder.
 The index can be browsed at http://nitros9.sourceforge.net/v3.3.0/